stepanataccolade/docsv2/sources/ci_configure.md

 ```

 Similarly, you can copy contents of any folder with `$SHIPPABLE_BUILD_DIR/folder_name` depending on where the artifacts are for your build.
 If you need help defining secure variables, you can check out [our instructions](ci_projects/#encrypting-your-environment-variables)

 ---

 ## Notifications

-Shippable supports email, Slack, and IRC notifications and these can
+Shippable supports email, Slack, HipChat and IRC notifications and these can
 can be configured in your yml file.

-To send HipChat notifications, check out our [sample project for hipchat notifications](https://github.com/shippableSamples/sample-hipchat-notifications).

 By default, we send email notifications to the last committer when a
 build fails, or the status changes from failed to passed.